nubenetes/awesome-kubernetes/docs/databases.md

 * [thenewstack.io: A Case for Databases on Kubernetes from a Former Skeptic](https://thenewstack.io/a-case-for-databases-on-kubernetes-from-a-former-skeptic)
 * [hackernoon.com: Practical Transaction Handling in Microservice Architecture](https://hackernoon.com/practical-transaction-handling-in-microservice-architecture-5x1631ke)
 * [thenewstack.io: Data on Kubernetes: Operators, Tools Need Standardization](https://thenewstack.io/data-on-kubernetes-operators-tools-need-standardization/)
+* [medium: How to Put a Database in Kubernetes](https://medium.com/building-the-open-data-stack/how-to-put-a-database-in-kubernetes-ab7c21540ec2) For example, a deployment of Apache Cassandra will typically use a StatefulSet to launch pods across available Kubernetes worker nodes, with each Cassandra pod having its own PersistentVolumeClaim that can be preserved and reused if the pod needs to be replaced.

 ## How to choose the right database for your service
 * [medium.com: How to choose the right database for your service 🌟](https://medium.com/wix-engineering/how-to-choose-the-right-database-for-your-service-97b1670c5632)